tonytvo/blog-generator/content/blog/miracle-morning/index.md

 # How to Form Habits That Will Transform Your Life (In 30 Days)

-- Divide the 30-day time frame necessary to implement a positive new habit (or get rid of an old, negative habit) into three 10-day phases.
+- Divide the 30-day time frame necessary to implement a positive new habit (or eliminate an old, negative habit) into three 10-day phases.

 - **[Days 1-10] Phase One: Unbearable**

-  - The first 10 days of implementing any new habit, or ridding yourself of any old habit, can feel almost unbearable.
+  - The first ten days of implementing any new habit, or ridding yourself of any old habit, can feel almost unbearable.

-  - But this seemingly unbearable first 10 days is only "temporary."
+  - But these seemingly unbearable first ten days are only "temporary."
 It only gets easier from here, and the reward is the ability to create everything you want for your life.

 - **[Days 11-20] Phase Two: Uncomfortable**

   - The 2nd 10-day phase is considerably easier but still requires discipline and commitment on your part.

-  - At this stage, it will still be tempting to fall back to your old behaviors.
+  - At this stage, falling back to your old behaviours will still be tempting.
 Stay committed.

 - **[Days 21-30] Phase Three: Unstoppable**

   - The third 10-day phase is crucial to sustaining your new habit in the long term.
-The final 10 days are where you positively reinforce and associate pleasure with your new habit.
+The final ten days are when you positively reinforce and associate pleasure with your new habit.

   - Phase Three is also where the actual transformation occurs, as your new habit becomes part of your identity.
 It transcends the space between something you’re trying and who you’re becoming.
 You start to see yourself as someone who lives the habit.